tim-evans/Espresso/README.md

  - `idempotent` marks the property as idempotent. `set`ting the value more than once will not call the computed property again.

 The mixin as of now, is completely compliant with SproutCore's implementation, and will gracefully degrade to using it.
-Note that it doesn't work the other way around, as Espresso's KVO mixin is dependent on the PubSub mixin.
+Note that it doesn't work the other way around, as Espresso's Observable mixin is dependent on the Subscribable mixin.

 ### String Formatting